primer/stylelint-config/.changeset/cyan-gifts-rule.md

 ---
-"stylelint-config-primer": patch
+"stylelint-config-primer": minor
 ---

-Create `no-deprecated-colors` rule
+Create a `no-deprecated-colors` rule that looks for deprecated css color variables from primer/primitives.